core-wg/coap-pubsub/draft-ietf-core-pubsub.md

 representation has expired.

-If a Topic has been created but not yet published to when a READ to the topic is recieved, the Broker MAY acknowledge and queue the pending READ, and defer the response until an initial PUBLISH occurs.
+If a Topic has been created but not yet published to when a READ to the topic is received, the Broker MAY acknowledge and queue the pending READ, and defer the response until an initial PUBLISH occurs.

 The Broker MUST return a response code "4.15 Unsupported Content Format" if the